PX4/PX4-user_guide/en/dev_log/logging.md

 There are several scripts to analyze and convert logging files in the [pyulog](https://github.com/PX4/pyulog) repository.

+## File size limitations

+The maximum file size depends on the file system and OS.
+The size limit on NuttX is currently around 2GB.

 ## Dropouts

 Logging dropouts are undesired and there are a few factors that influence the